BASIC BIBLE PRINCIPLES

 - Those in covenant relationship with God should have God’s laws written in their hearts and minds, and walk in faith to the Kingdom (Heb.
 8:10; 2:20-22).

-This leaflet is produced by The Testimony Magazine, 26 Tiercel Avenue, Norwich NR7 8JN, to encourage personal and ecclesial study of Bible principles.
+This leaflet is produced by The Testimony Magazine, 26 Tiercel Avenue, Norwich NR7 8JN, to encourage the personal and ecclesial study of Bible principles.
 Further copying for distribution is encouraged.